singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 With such technique, we can have a probable secure network given more 51% of the nodes available for mining are not compromised.
 Remember 51% attack in Silicon Valley, this is what they were trying to do.

-{% include lazyload.html image_src="https://i.ibb.co/Fqw4Qsz/51.jpg" image_alt="51% attack in Silicon Valley" image_title="51% attack in Silicon Valley" %}
+{% include lazyload.html image_src="https://i.ibb.co/Fqw4Qsz/51.jpg" image_alt="51 percent attack in Silicon Valley" image_title="51 percent attack in Silicon Valley" %}

 One more great thing about Ouroboros is that it can run epochs in parrallel and can achieve more TPS when more nodes want to connect.